 THESE ARE THE STATE OF MICHIGAN’S, DEPARTMENT OF ENVIRONMENTAL QUALITY (DEQ) LAWS AND WE HAVE NO AUTHORITY TO OVERRIDE THESE AIR QUALITY LAWS.

-We do not allow the burning of leaves or grass within the city limits (we maintain a recycling center for the friendly disposal of grass, brush, tree limbs, or similar materials).
+We do not allow the burning of leaves or grass within the city limits (we maintain a city compost site for the friendly disposal of grass, brush, tree limbs, or similar materials).
 Building materials as described by the (DEQ) are also not allowed to be burned within the City limits.

 NO PERMITS WILL BE GRANTED AUTHORIZING THE BURNING OF THE ABOVE MATERIALS.

 The only burning permits issued within the city limits will be for bon-fire type or ceremonial activities, for Public Government groups, club sponsored events or recognized religious groups.
 Examples, Ishpeming Public School events, Ishpeming Ski Club events and similar groups, or live fire training involving the City of Ishpeming Volunteer Fire Department.